-When you are thinking about an essay or ‘processing it in your head’, ideas can come rapidly and randomly.
-When you’re planning your writing assignment you need to put your ideas in a logical order so that your intended reader can follow your thinking.
+When you are thinking about writing or about communicating your ideas, in other words, ‘processing it in your head’, ideas can come rapidly and randomly.
+When you’re planning your writing, you need to put your ideas in a recognized order so that your intended reader can follow your thinking.

-An organizer helps you as well.
+It helps to be aware of the different patterns of organization at the point where you are generating your ideas.
 It serves as a map that keeps you on track and demonstrates to your reader that there is an overall order to your ideas.

 Graphic organizers are great tools for learners who have strong visual preferences or who have strong visual memories.
 While we are treating them as pre-writing tools, they also make good note-taking templates for the right type of learner, since they help a reader to consolidate print-heavy information from another source— for example, a textbook— into a visual format.